-- Treatment of a head bump must be carried out by a Level 3 trained first aider. - Parents/guardians must be called and informed of the head bump. - A head bump letter must be given to the student to take home to parents/guardian. - A first aider must see/be called to a student who has had a head bump even if they refuse treatment.
-The parent/guardian must be called and informed.
+- Treatment of a head bump must be carried out by a Level 3 trained first aider. - Parent / Carers must be called and informed of the head bump at the earliest reasonable opportunity. - A head bump letter must be given to the student to take home to parent / carers. - A first aider must see/be called to a student who has had a head bump even if they refuse treatment.
+The parent/carers must be called and informed.